These days, many business owners are beginning to realise how important business reporting is for decision making and business growth.

 Unfortunately, many businesses struggle with system reporting accuracy.

-If this sounds like you, you may be making ill-informed or incorrect decisions based on inaccurate or out-of-date information.
+If this sounds like you, you may be making ill-informed or incorrect business decisions based on inaccurate or out-of-date information.

 1. Know thy data

 Your data should also be validated as it’s entered, with your systems automatically flagging inconsistent or missing information.
-This often comes down to the employees who are entering the information, so encourage them to triple check the information they’re entering.
+This often comes down to the employees who are entering the information, so encourage them to triple check the data they’re entering.
 You can also make their lives easier by decreasing the number of times they need to enter the same data.

 2. No more Excel